QData/FastSK/docs/1start/basic-Intro.rst

 Where should I start?
 ----------------------

 This is a great question, and one we get a lot.
 First of all, almost everything in FastSK can be done in two ways: via the command-line or via the Python API.
 If you're looking to integrate FastSK into an existing project, the Python API is likely for you.
-If you'd prefer to use built-in functionality end-to-end, then you can just use the command-line API.
+If you'd prefer to use built-in functionality end-to-end, then you can just use the python library API.

 For future developers, visit the :ref:`Installation <installation>` page for more details about installing FastSK onto your own computer.
-To start making contributions, read the detailed instructions `here <https://github.com/QData/FastSK/blob/master/CONTRIBUTING.md>`__.
+To start making contributions, read the detailed instructions `here <https://FastSK.readthedocs.io/en/latest/1start/support.html>`__.

 Features
 ------------
 FastSK has some other features that make it a pleasure to use:

-- :ref:`baseline ` for running baselines of fastsk
+- :ref:`baseline ` for running baselines
-- :ref:`data `, a utility class for tools for preprocessing strings to fasta format
+- :ref:`data `, a utility class for tools preprocessing strings fasta format